 i The definition of officer will generally follow that of a "Section 16 officer" (officers subject to Section 16 of the Securities and Exchange Act of 1934) and includes the chief executive, operating, financial, legal, technology, and accounting officers of a company (including the president, treasurer, secretary, controller, or any vice president in charge of a principal business unit, division, or policy function).
 Current interim officers are included in this category.
 For private companies, the equivalent positions are applicable.
-A non-employee director serving as an officer due to statutory requirements (e.g. corporate secretary) will be classified as an Affiliated Outsider under 2.18: "Any material relationship with the company."
-However, if the company provides explicit disclosure that the director is not receiving additional compensation in excess of \$10,000 per year for serving in that capacity, then the director will be classified as an Independent Outsider.
+A non-employee director serving as an officer due to statutory requirements (e.g. corporate secretary) will be classified as a Non-Independent Non-Executive Director under "Any material relationship with the company."
+However, if the company provides explicit disclosure that the director is not receiving additional compensation in excess of \$10,000 per year for serving in that capacity, then the director will be classified as an Independent Director.

 " "Affiliate" includes a subsidiary, sibling company, or parent company.
-Boston Trust / Walden uses 50 percent control ownership by the parent company as the standard for applying its affiliate designation.
+Boston Trust Walden uses 50 percent control ownership by the parent company as the standard for applying its affiliate designation.
+The manager/advisor of an externally managed issuer (EMI) is considered an affiliate.